Angel-125/Sandcastle/ReleaseFolder/GameData/WildBlueIndustries/Sandcastle/Readme.txt

 Changes

-Implemented WBIPrintShop.
-It allows you to 3D print cargo parts from Ore.
-If desired you can specify different resource requirements, and optionally require other parts in order to complete assembly.
-Simply check out the MaterialsList.cfg for details.
-Yes, I plan to add a recycler.
+- Implemented WBICargoRecycler.
+It lets you recycle parts from your inventory back into resources and (if enabled) other components that were required during construction.
+You don't get the full amount of resources back during recycling.
+- You can now whitelist a 3D printer's part categories and individual parts if desired.
+Simply specify a CATEGORY_WHITELIST and/or PARTS_WHITELIST node, respectively.
+Check out the Patches/StockParts.cfg for details.

-Added the WBIPrintShop to the Mobile Processing Lab.
+Added the WBICargoRecycler to the Mobile Processing Lab.

 ---LICENSE---
 Art Assets, including .mu, .png, and .dds files are copyright 2021 by Michael Billard, All Rights Reserved.